+“All That Life Can Afford” brings together some of the thousands of photographs I have taken on the streets of London over the last twenty years.
 The images mainly show people in their daily lives, on their way to work, shopping or traveling.
 I like to photograph people naturally, when they are not in representation and are not aware of being observed.
 This is where they are most uninhibited, relaxed and true.
 Conversely, I realize that nowadays people are always in representation: in reality shows, on Facebook, in the media.
 Opportunities are rare to observe people without feeling the need...

 This article is reserved for subscribed members only.
 If you are already a member, you can log in here below.

 Subscribe for full access to The Eye of Photography archives!

 That’s thousands of images and articles, documenting the history of the medium of photography and its evolution during the last decade, through a unique daily journal.
 Explore how photography, as an art and as a social phenomenon, continue to define our experience of the world.
 Two offers are available.

 Subscribe either monthly for $5 or annually for $50 (2 months offered).